Custom Tree Pruning

-Healthy, Well Pruned Trees Are A Good Investment
+Healthy, Well Trimmed Trees Are A Good Investment

-DLC Arbor’s custom pruning corrects erratic growth and reestablishes proper form by promoting a central leader with evenly spaced branches throughout the crown.
-DLC Arbor’s arborist and tree crews follow the International Society of Arboriculture (ISA) Pruning Best Management Practices and American National Standards Institute (ANSI) 300 Pruning Standards, meaning your trees get the best of the best treatments when you hire DLC Arbor.
+Custom tree trimming corrects erratic growth and reestablishes proper form by promoting a central leader with evenly spaced branches throughout the crown.
+DLC Arbor’s tree professionals follow the American National Standards Institute (ANSI) 300 Pruning Standards to get the best tree trimming results.

 Healthy Trees Are Valuable

 Landscape trees need pruning at least five times over their first 25 years to promote proper growth.
-Some trees may require several trimmings over the first 10 years to establish proper form.
-However, proper pruning should not remove more than 30% of the crown.
-DLC Arbor Services recommends the following types of pruning:
+Some species require more trimming to establish appropriate form.
+No more than 30% of the crown should be removed each time.

-Prune tree limbs to eight feet above lawns and sidewalks and 14 feet above streets to allow enough clearance for mowing, pedestrians, vehicles and buildings.
+Prune tree limbs to eight feet above lawns and sidewalks and 14 feet above streets to allow enough clearance for mowing, pedestrians, and vehicles.

-Be proactive and remove dead, broken, diseased or weak branches two inches in diameter or larger so that they don’t break off.
+We cut off any dead, broken, diseased, or weak branches two inches in diameter or larger so that they don’t break off and cause damage.

-An unruly, overgrown tree can be unsightly.
-Removing the dead wood and decayed branches while retaining as much live foliage as possible will reinvigorate your tree.
+Overgrown trees are unsightly.
+We remove all the dead and weak branches while retaining as much live foliage as possible to reinvigorate tree growth.

-Trim out diseased and insect damaged branches below a point of visible infection to help control diseases such as crabapple fire blight.
+We trim out branches below a point of visible infection or damage to help control diseases such as Crabapple Fire Blight.